Hackintosh: Clover

 Clover is a GUI bootloader for multiple operating systems that supports either UEFI or the legacy BIOS mode.
 To support booting EFI code, one of the two methods are conventionally taken: either Elliot's FakeEFI was used, or an actual open-source EFI system based on Intel's TianoCore called DUET (Developer's UEFI Emulation) was flashed into the motherboard.
 However, modern, non-Apple EFI firmware as well as Duet cannot directly load macOS due to various incompatibilities, mainly around the HFS+ file system but also due to the quirks of individual vendors.
 One more step was needed to load macOS systems: an EFI application to rectify these problems and bridge the gap.

 Beginning in March 2011, Slice discussed his idea with other community members, resulting in the development of a bootloader that can do both: emulate an EFI firmware of one's choice or use a Real UEFI firmware to boot Mac OS X. It contains EFI applications and drivers for correctly reading an HFS+ disk and patching EFI tables to prepare the system for starting macOS.
 As of 2020, it is actively maintained.

 Ozmosis

 Ozmosis is a UEFI DXE bootloader for Z77MX-QUO-AOS, developed by QUO Computer Inc. that is defunct in late 2010s.

-It offers to run macOS through motherboard’s UEFI rom, and doesn't need additional drive space for the bootloader.
+It offers to run macOS through the motherboard's UEFI rom, and doesn't need additional drive space for the bootloader.

 OpenCore

-OpenCore, started in 2019, is another bootloader developed to run macOS on UEFI or BIOS systems as well as old Mac devices that are no longer supported.
+OpenCore, which entered development in 2019, is another bootloader developed to run macOS on UEFI or BIOS systems.
 Compared to Clover, it is said to provide overall better patching and emulation as well as a faster boot time.
 The project has also taken over the development of some patches, meaning future versions may only work with OpenCore.
+This project has been a better Bootloader from the others because it provides Safe Boot and File Vault.

+OpenCore Legacy Patcher is a project based on OpenCore which allows newer releases of macOS to run on older Mac devices that are no longer supported.